rusefi/rusefi_documentation/Lua-Scripting.md

 In an ideal world one would be using Sensor.new("LuaGauge1") but looks like that's not the way at the moment :(

 - Parameters
   - `index`: The index of the Lua gauge to set.
+Valid indices are '1' and '2'.
   - `value`: Desired gauge value.
 - Returns
   - none